 It is essential that you consult with your wife or husband in the greatest detail before leaving for, or arriving at your new pioneering post.
 Leave nothing to chance.
 Otherwise, the results can be both surprising and disastrous.

 I remember vividly the husband who had left his wife home to baby-sit the children while he attended the first two days of a National Bahá’í Convention.
-He became so inflamed with the idea of pioneering that he volunteerd both himself and his wife for Africa.
+He became so inflamed with the idea of pioneering that he volunteered both himself and his wife for Africa.
 He admitted to the packed Convention that his wife didn’t know about these plans yet, but he was confident that when he went home to baby-sit the children for the last two days of the Convention so she could attend, she would be overjoyed at the news.

 He didn’t tell her.
 He couldn’t work himself up to it.
 When his wife arrived at Foundation Hall, she, too, in her turn was so ignited by this same thrill of pioneering that she volunteered the services of both herself and her husband for Latin America.
 She admitted